ckan/extensions.ckan.org/extensions/pdfview.md

 **AttributeError: 'module' object has no attribute 'ckanext-pdfview/main'**

+When upgrading a CKAN source install to 2.3+, be sure to remove the old bundled pdfview.

+> rm -rf /usr/lib/ckan/default/src/ckan/ckanext/pdfview

+pdfview used to be part of CKAN core, and [has been made a separate extension](https://github.com/ckan/ckan/pull/2270) to make it easier to iterate on pdf viewer enhancements.

-When upgrading a CKAN source install to 2.3+, be sure [to follow all the steps.](http://docs.ckan.org/en/ckan-2.3/maintaining/upgrading/upgrade-source.html) In particular, be sure to register any new or updated plugins:
+Also, be sure be sure to register any new or updated plugins:

     . /usr/lib/ckan/default/bin/activate
     cd /usr/lib/ckan/default/src/ckan
     python setup.py develop

-ckanext-pdfview used to be part of CKAN core, and [has been made a separate extension](https://github.com/ckan/ckan/pull/2270) to make it easier to iterate on pdf viewer enhancements.